Who We Are

 Founded in 2007 by former Senate Majority Leaders Howard Baker, Tom Daschle, Bob Dole and George Mitchell, the Bipartisan Policy Center (BPC) is a non-profit organization that drives principled solutions through rigorous analysis, reasoned negotiation and respectful dialogue.
 With projects in multiple issue areas, BPC combines politically-balanced policymaking with strong, proactive advocacy and outreach.

 As the only Washington, DC-based think tank that actively promotes bipartisanship, BPC works to address the key challenges facing the nation.
 Our policy solutions are the product of informed deliberations by former elected and appointed officials, business and labor leaders, and academics and advocates who represent both ends of the political spectrum.
-We are currently focused on health, energy, national and homeland security, the economy, housing, immigration, and governance.
+We are currently focused on health, energy, national and homeland security, the economy, housing, immigration, infrastructure, and governance.

 BPC is committed to seeing our policy solutions enacted by lawmakers.
 Through the Bipartisan Policy Center Advocacy Network (BPCAN), our (c)(4) affiliate, we engage in advocacy and strategic outreach and education to bolster the legislative center and support efforts that bring Republicans and Democrats together on the difficult issues facing the country.